New York Yankees

 The team is owned by Yankee Global Enterprises, a limited liability company that is controlled by the family of the late George Steinbrenner.
 Steinbrenner purchased the team from CBS in 1973.
 As of 2025, Brian Cashman is the team's general manager, Aaron Boone is the team's field manager, and Aaron Judge is the team captain.
 The team's home games were played at the original Yankee Stadium in the Bronx from 1923 to 1973 and from 1976 to 2008.
 In 1974 and 1975, the Yankees shared Shea Stadium with the Mets, the New York Jets, and the New York Giants.
-In 2009, they moved into a new Yankee Stadium built next to the old one, which was demolished.
+In 2009, they moved into a new Yankee Stadium, built next to the old one, which was demolished.
 The team is perennially among the leaders in MLB attendance.

-Arguably the most successful professional sports franchise in the United States, the Yankees have won 21 American League East Division titles, 41 American League pennants, and 27 World Series championships, all of which are MLB records.
+Arguably the most successful professional sports franchise in the United States, the Yankees have won 21 American League East Division titles, 41 American League pennants, and 27 World Series championships, all of which are Major League Baseball records.
 The team has won more titles than any other franchise in the major North American sports leagues, although they trailed the NHL's Montreal Canadiens from 1993 to 1999.
 The Yankees have had 52 players and 11 managers inducted into the National Baseball Hall of Fame, including iconic figures of the sport such as Babe Ruth, Lou Gehrig, Joe DiMaggio, Mickey Mantle, Yogi Berra, Whitey Ford, and Reggie Jackson; more recent inductees include Mariano Rivera and Derek Jeter, who received the highest vote percentages of any Hall of Fame member.
-According to Forbes, the Yankees are the fourth-highest valued sports franchise in the world with an estimated value in 2024 of about $7.55 billion.
+According to Forbes, the Yankees are the tenth-most valuable sports franchise in the world and the most valuable MLB franchise, with an estimated value of $8.2 billion in 2025.
 The team has garnered enormous popularity and a dedicated fanbase, as well as widespread enmity from fans of other MLB teams.
 The team's rivalry with the Boston Red Sox is one of the best-known in North American sports.
 The team's logo is internationally known as a fashion item and an icon of New York City and the United States.

-From 1903 through the 2025 season, the Yankees' win–loss record is (a winning percentage).
+From 1903 to the 2025 season, the Yankees' win–loss record is (a winning percentage).